The humble debit card is one of the most vital tools in unlocking your teen’s financial independence.

 GoHenry is a financial solution for minors that includes an app, prepaid debit cards, and even financial lessons.
-Parents are given an online account that’s linked to, and allows them to oversee and manage, individual accounts for each of their children via both the GoHenry app and the online account portal.
+Parents are given an online account that’s linked to, and allows them to oversee and manage, individual accounts for each of their teens via both the GoHenry app and the online account portal.

-Each child will receive their own GoHenry debit card; you can choose from 45 different designs or create your own customized card for $4.99.
+Each teenager will receive their own GoHenry debit card; you can choose from 45 different designs or create your own customized card for $4.99.
 Each card is governed by parental controls you can set for your children.

-What’s nice about GoHenry is that kids can only spend whatever money is available on the card—and thus parents don’t need to worry about costly overdraft fees or their kids accruing debt.
+What’s nice about GoHenry is that teens can only spend whatever money is available on the card—and thus parents don’t need to worry about costly overdraft fees or their kids accruing debt.

-When you open a GoHenry account, you should receive your children’s debit cards in the mail seven to eight business days later.
-Once you do, you can set up events such as automatic weekly allowance transfers into your children’s accounts, real-time spending alerts, and one-off or weekly spending limits.
-You can also keep your children’s spending in check by choosing the stores where your kids can shop, and even blocking/unblocking the card as needed.
+When you open a GoHenry account, you should receive your teen’s debit cards in the mail seven to eight business days later.
+Once you do, you can set up events such as automatic weekly allowance transfers into your teenagers’ accounts, real-time spending alerts, and one-off or weekly spending limits.
+You can also keep your teens’ spending in check by choosing the stores where your teens can shop, and even blocking/unblocking the card as needed.

-With time, the controls provided by the app and the guidance you offer can help your kids develop good money habits around earning, saving, spending, and giving.
+With time, the controls provided by the app and the guidance you offer can help your teens develop good money habits around earning, saving, spending, and giving.

-But the GoHenry card really sticks out as one of the best debit cards for kids for customer service in our testing.
+But the GoHenry card really stuck out in our assessment as one of the best debit cards for teens from a customer service perspective.
 When we checked with their customer service, they offered everyday phone availability, email access, and social media engagement, ensuring users can solve their problems quickly and with little hassle.
 One small nit we found was reduced hours of customer service representative availability compared to our last annual check when they offered 24/7 support.
-Still, the customer service was found to be admirable in our estimation.
+Still, GoHenry’s customer service is admirable compared to its peers.